john-blackburn/jcc/README.md

 The `lvalue` argument tells a node whether to return an lvalue (if lvalue=1) or an rvalue.
 The addition node above will always ask for rvalues, while an assignment node would ask for an lvalue from its left child and an rvalue from its right child.

-The `level` argument is the nesting level: 0 for global scope, 1 for function scope and higher for blocks. `loop` is the index of the current loop which is used by break and continue.
+The `level` argument is the nesting level: 0 for global scope, 1 for function scope and higher for blocks. `loop` is the index of the current loop to be used by break and continue.

+The compiler uses the machine stack to evaluate expressions pushing and popping values onto it to do calculations.
+Values from this "calculator stack" are popped off onto the `eax` and `ecx` registers to do calculations and these, along with edx, are the only registers used aside from `esp` and `ebp`.
+When calling functions `jcc` uses only the `cdecl` calling convention (arguments pushed onto the stack right to left and `eax`, `ecx`, `edx` volatile.
+Return value put on eax).
+A stack frame is set up using `esp` and `ebp`.
+So the compiler doesn't need to worry about registers getting corrupted when it calls a function: everything is pushed onto the stack.

+The compiler figures out the total length of all local variables in a function at the beginning and subtracts from `esp` to reserve enough space.
+However function arguments are pushed onto the stack just before the function is called and popped off when it returns.
+When a function returns a struct, the compiler creates a hidden local variable and passes a pointer to that as an additional hidden argument (as if the first argument).
+The callee then copies the result to the local variable before returning.

+The compiler puts all intermediate results from expressions on the machine stack by pushing `eax` or `ecx`.
+This also applies to floating point results which are placed on the same stack (ie the FP "stack" `st(0)..st(7)` is not used as a calculator stack).
+The final result of any calculation is always in `eax` but, when returning from a function, the compiler copies this to `st(0)` in accordance with cdecl.
+Similarly when calling a floating point function, it copies `st(0)` onto eax.
+This is not very efficient but saves us dealing with two different calculator stacks.
+To facilitate this, functions in `floatlib.s` are provided eg `fadd` adds two floats (internally these functions use x87 FPU commands).
+These functions read from the stack as in cdecl but return their value in eax not `st(0)`.
+Thus they do not conform with cdecl but they are only used internally.